KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Feedback-Article.md

 In KeyboardKit, audio & haptic feedback can be triggered with a ``FeedbackService``, a ``KeyboardActionHandler`` or by using the ``Feedback/AudioEngine`` and ``Feedback/HapticEngine`` engines directly.

-👑 [KeyboardKit Pro][Pro] unlocks a convenient feedback toggle view, that lets you toggle between the last enabled feedback and a disabled configuration.
-Information about Pro features can be found at the end of this article.

 ## Feedback Namespace